easylearn-fmri/easylearn_dev/README.md

 # easylearn
 Easylearn is designed for machine learning in resting-state fMRI field.

-This work is made available by a community of people, amongst which the INRIA Parietal Project Team and the scikit-learn folks, in particular P. Gervais, A. Abraham, V. Michel, A. Gramfort, G. Varoquaux, F. Pedregosa, B. Thirion, M. Eickenberg, C. F. Gorgolewski, D. Bzdok, L. Esteve and B. Cipollini.

 Our mission is to enable everyone who wants to apply machine learning to their research field to apply machine learning in the simplest way.

 Our goal is to develop a graphical interface so that researchers who are not familiar with programming can easily apply machine learning to their fields.